 - Faculty & Staff

-For questions about this course, or if you are a faculty or staff member interested in exploring its content as an observer, please contact SFU Health Promotion.
+For questions about this online training, or if you are a faculty or staff member interested in exploring its content as an observer, please contact SFU Health Promotion.

 Frequently Asked Questions

-What will I gain from completing this course?
+What will I gain from completing this online training ?

 This can also be included on your co-curricular record (CCR).
 To learn more about the CCR in general, check out the website.